 To overcome this, wipe the affected area using a few drops of mild facial toner on a cotton ball.
 Worse case, mix some water with sugar and scrub your face with the solution.
 Your skin will be stain-free as well as super-clean.

 A reminder to cleanse your skin thoroughly before applying these home remedies.
 If you experience inflammation, itching, or burning, discontinue use and/or, if the problem becomes severe, please see a dermatologist.

 Go for Natural Remedies

-Well, that’s the 3 common herbs and spices used to treat acne naturally.
+Well, that’s the 3 common herbs and spices used to clear acne.
 Cinnamon and turmeric are always available in my pantry.
 Are they yours?
-Cinnamon coffee being my morning companion.
-Mint growing in my backyard garden.

-If you noticed, all the concoction above contains 5 other ingredients that we have readily in our kitchen.
-Raw honey, oatmeal, plain yoghurt, lemon and olive oil.
+If you noticed, all the concoction above contains 5 other ingredients (besides the herb and spices) that you probably have in your kitchen -raw honey, oatmeal, plain yoghurt, lemon and olive oil.

-If you do not have raw honey, you should have olive oil or lemon.
+If you do not have raw honey, you can use olive oil or lemon.
 Or vice versa.
-Alternatively, you may

 Keep skin clean.
 Dust, pollutants and oil can clog the skin’s pores and worsen existing acne.